-- · Create proprietary solutions for ophthalmic diseases and conditions based on our bioresorbable hydrogel technology platform combined with FDA-approved therapeutic agents to improve the delivery of these agents.
-We are directing the majority of our development efforts towards applying our proprietary PEG-based bioresorbable hydrogel technology platform to product candidates that are designed to provide sustained delivery of therapeutic agents to the eye using active pharmaceutical ingredients that are currently used in ophthalmic drugs approved by the FDA and that are or are expected to become available on a generic basis prior to anticipated launch dates or to which we have access to through our existing collaboration with Regeneron or in any future collaborations.
+- Launch the commercialization of DEXTENZA[®] (dexamethasone ophthalmic insert) 0.4mg for intracanalicular use for the treatment of ocular pain following ophthalmic surgery.
+DEXTENZA is the first FDA-approved intracanalicular insert delivering dexamethasone to treat post-surgical ocular pain for up to 30 days with a single administration.
+We are building a highly-focused, key account manager sales force that will initially target the highest volume cataract surgery centers.
+We applied for a C-code for transitional payment status on November 30, 2018 and expect to receive a reimbursement code in the middle of 2019. - Create proprietary solutions for ophthalmic diseases and conditions based on our bioresorbable hydrogel technology platform's ability to improve the delivery of FDA-approved therapeutic agents.
+We are directing the majority of our development efforts towards applying our proprietary PEG-based bioresorbable hydrogel technology platform to product candidates that are designed to provide local programmed-release of therapeutic agents to the eye using active pharmaceutical ingredients that are currently used in ophthalmic drugs approved by the FDA and that are or are expected to become available on a generic basis prior to anticipated launch dates or to which we have access through our existing collaboration with Regeneron or in any future collaborations.
 Our technology uses a proprietary composition of PEG to make bioresorbable hydrogels that we specifically engineer for each of our product candidates.
 By focusing on the development of products based on FDA-approved therapeutic agents, we believe that we can advance potential products efficiently and predictably through the development cycle based on well-defined clinical and regulatory approval pathways.
-We believe this strategy of selecting FDA-approved therapeutic agents and improving their delivery represents an attractive risk-reward profile relative to new drug development. - · Improve patient compliance and management of front-of-the-eye diseases and conditions by replacing standard of care eye drop therapies with our intracanalicular insert product candidates.
-We are designing and developing innovative product candidates to address large markets that are currently served by a variety of competing products, all of which we believe have limitations.
-We are directing a significant portion of our efforts to address many of the limitations of eye drops while still delivering the drugs to the ocular surface.
-Our technology platform enables sustained drug delivery to the eye, which we believe can lead to increased compliance, enhanced efficacy and reduced side effects for our product candidates as compared to existing therapies.
-We are designing one of our sustained delivery product candidates so that following a single administration of one of our drug-eluting intracanalicular inserts for an acute condition or administration every several months for chronic conditions, a patient can receive continuous exposure to a therapeutic agent over a sustained period.
+We believe this strategy of selecting FDA-approved therapeutic agents and improving their delivery represents an attractive risk-reward profile relative to new drug development.

+Complete clinical development of and seek marketing approval for our most advanced intracanalicular insert product candidates for diseases and conditions of the front of the eye.